 - Shadowfiend should be used on cooldown for extra damage and mana.

 - Dispersion can be used to avoid damage and/or generate mana depending on your circumstances.
 You’ll primarily be using this for mana purposes depending on the encounter as some fights may demand the use of Dispersion for survival purposes instead.

 - Vampiric Embrace should be saved for when it will help the raid/group most as it has a 3 minute cooldown and only a 15 second duration.
 This buff causes your single target damaging spells to heal allies for 50% of the damage.

 Gear, Gems, Enchants, etc.

-As you can tell from the above look for Int first, then Stam and Spirit.
+As you can tell from the above look for Int first, then Stam.
 Gems slots are rare before 60 and all gems that you slot should be Int (generally “brilliant” gems.)
 Just buy the cheapo gems while leveling, save the really nice ones for the end-game.
 You won’t be able to socket M of P gems until very high level as they require ilevel 417 gear.

 - Brilliant gems, such as Brilliant Inferno Ruby (+40 Int.) are what you will want to use if you’re gemming.

 - Brilliant gems in Mists of Pandaria will be much better, but there’s that gear requirement so they’re not for leveling.

 Enchants are frequently expensive and you’ll be leveling quickly enough that you’ll probably need a new one (for your new gear) in a few minutes.
 Ok, a few levels.
 As above, go for Int & Stam.
 Really cheap enchants can sometimes be found, so keep an eye on the Auction House if you’re interested.

 Generic Gear Suggestions